Protecting Your Interests: The Role of Reps and Warranties in M&A

 Understanding the dispute resolution process, available remedies, and the impact of baskets and caps is crucial in effectively managing breaches and their financial implications.

-- Due Diligence: By scrutinizing the reps and warranties made by the seller, buyers can identify areas that require further investigation during the due diligence process.
+2. Due Diligence: By scrutinizing a seller's representations, buyers can identify areas that require further investigation during the due diligence process.
 If a buyer suspects potential issues or discrepancies, they can request additional information, documents, or clarifications to ensure a thorough evaluation of the business.
 This process helps buyers gain a deeper understanding of the business's current state and make informed decisions.

 By leveraging representations and warranties, buyers compel sellers to disclose material facts, conduct thorough due diligence, and allocate risk effectively.
 This process promotes transparency, reduces uncertainties, and allows buyers to make informed decisions regarding the transaction.